 Beyond numbers, accessibility is a moral and ethical obligation.
 Digital spaces should be usable by all, and businesses that commit to accessibility set themselves apart as leaders in inclusivity.

-- Investing in training and internal expertise.
+Invest in training and internal expertise

-- Leveraging accessibility as a competitive advantage.
+Leverage accessibility as a competitive advantage